Category: My Archives

 imperfect enough to pal around with terrorists who targeted their own country.”

-been talked about…I think it's fair to talk about where Barack Obama kicked off
+• “The comments are about an association that has been known but hasn't been talked about…I think it's fair to talk about where Barack Obama kicked off his political career, in the guy's living room.”

 Analysis: Sarah Palin once again shows us how ignorant she thinks we are.
 The anti-intellectualism here is startling and frightening, characterizing anyone with a reasonable command of fact and the English language as having a 'thesaurus in [their] back pocket.'
 Interestingly enough, this was in repsonse to her reference to Afghanistan as our 'neighbor,' which leads one to wonder whether she understands the difference between a thesaurus and an atlas.

 Also interesting; she's been harping on Joe Biden's erroneous reference to Roosevelt appearing on TV after the 1929 stock market crash (Roosevelt did appear on radio and television many times; his 'fireside chats' were the precursor to the modern practice of a weekly radio address, and Roosevelt leveraged this new medium to offer reassurance and discuss recovery strategy from the Depression in the late 30's, as well as various matters related to WWII.
 But he didn't do it in 1929 when the stock market crashed, because he wasn't president at that time and there weren't any televisions anyway), but she (and her followers) are content to give her a pass on referring to Afghanistan as 'our neighbor' – a mistake of equal magnitude and frankly equal irrelevance.
-But again, we see the double-standard here in a classic move from the right-wing playbook.
+But again, we see the double-standard here in a classic move from the right-wing playbook (affiliate link).

 Also, here comes the William Ayers conversation…again.
 The Obama-Ayers connection has – in stark contradiction to Palin's assertion – been 'talked about' repeatedly, by Obama, by McCain, and by the press.
 The conclusion reached by every reputable information source is that Obama and Ayers are neighbors; Ayers' days as a radical activist and founder of the Weathermen are far behind him, and he's been a professer at one of the better colleges in the US (The University of Illinois) for a couple of decades.
 Obama and Ayers live in the same neighborhood, were both members of an advisory board for local schools, and Ayers hosted a fundraiser for Obama early in Obama's career.
 The man are hardly 'friends,' and certainly a woman whose husband was part of an Alaskan separatist/independence organization has little credibility in criticizing Obama for a tenuous association with a man who last committed a crime in 1968.
 This has all the logical foundation of claiming that Ronald Reagan is a hollywood liberal because he was president of the Screen Actors' Guild, or that George W. Bush is a terrorist because of his family's long-standing ties to the bin Laden family (indeed the Bush-bin Laden connection is far stronger than any between Obama and Ayers).